Best Of: Personal Essays

 Waving, Not Drowning

-In the foothills of the Sangre de Cristo mountains, we abandoned Eloise’s Suburban and walked the wet, rutted road that led to her house.
+In the foothills of the Sangre de Cristo mountains, we abandoned Eloise’s old Suburban and walked the wet, rutted road that led to her house.
 It was lightly raining, and there was an orange tint to the sky that made even the sagebrush look beautiful.
-There was a rainbow forming to the North, and a pair [...]
+There was a rainbow forming to the North, [...]